jbence1994-ai/chatbot-ui/README.md

 bun install
 ```

-Be sure to copy `.env.example` to `.env` and update it with your local settings parameters before running the
+Be sure to copy `.env.example` to `.env.local` and update it with your local settings parameters before running the
 application.

 ### Starting application with npm: